-FACTBOX - Ebola cases in the United States
+Factbox - Ebola cases in the United States

-Nine cases of Ebola have been seen in the United States since the beginning of August.
+There have been eight cases of Ebola seen in the United States since the beginning of August.
 A Liberian man who died Oct.
 8 in a Dallas, Texas hospital was the first person diagnosed with the virus on U.S. soil.

-The latest case is a doctor in New York City who was diagnosed on Oct.
-23 within a week of returning from treating people in Guinea, one of the three worst-hit West African countries.
+Two hospital employees who cared for the man have been infected with the virus, which has killed more than 4,400 people and infected nearly 9,000 in the worst outbreak on record centered in three impoverished West African countries - Guinea, Sierra Leone and Liberia.

 The following are details of cases of the hemorrhagic fever seen in the United States: